Phase 1, Building in the Open

 Export everything you've given to Google, Apple, Facebook, banks, and health apps, then import it somewhere you control.
 The "download your data" options are deliberately hard to use.
 We need tools that parse those exports into something useful.

-Partial: Google Takeout parsers exist but are fragmented
+Partial, Google Takeout parsers exist but are fragmented

 NEEDED